 Some common avoidable mistakes made on LTD benefits applications include:

 1. Assuming you qualify for disability benefits when your employer tells you that you are too sick to work.

-Every LTD policy under ERISA insurance provides a definition for disability that you must meet to qualify you for LTD benefits.
+Every LTD policy under ERISan Insurance provides a definition for disability that you must meet to qualify you for LTD benefits.
 Thus, the insurer’s opinion as to whether you are disabled is important, not your employer’s opinion.
 LTD policies usually have one of two definitions for disability:

 - Medically unable to carry out duties of your “own occupation.”
 This focuses on your particular career.

 - Medically unable to perform duties of “any occupation.”
 This includes job opportunities outside your specific career.

 Your LTD policy may change the definition for disability from “own occupation” to “any occupation” after a period of time, usually 24 months.
 Additionally, your LTD policy may have exclusions, such as pre-existing conditions or medical impairments related to substance abuse.

 2. Relying solely on your employer’s human resource department.

 Human resource personnel are available to provide you with information.
 They are not trained, do not have expertise, and cannot apply on your behalf for LTD benefits.
 You are the one who needs to be proactive to obtain LTD benefits.

 3. Documenting your disability claim using only the form provided by your disability insurance company.